ivan-guerra/programmador.com/content/posts/2024/sierpinski.md

 to get a technical description of the algorithm.
 Here's the for dummies version:

 1. Take three points in a plane to form a triangle.
-2. Randomly select any point inside the triangle and consider that your current position.
+2. Select any point inside the triangle at random and consider that your current position.
-3. Randomly select any one of the three vertex points.
+3. Select any one of the three vertex points at random.
 4. Move half the distance from your current position to the selected vertex.
 5. Plot the current position.
 6. Repeat from step 3.